ha5dzs/Guition-ESP32-4848S040-platformio/README.md

 ## Display

-Even if the datasheet and the schematic says it's loaded in parallel, the control parts are over SPI.
-For some reason, I only could get it to work with Software SPI, which may cause problems with the SD card later-on.
+Even if the datasheet and the schematic says it's loaded in parallel, the control parts are over SPI. ~~For some reason, I only could get it to work with Software SPI, which may cause problems with the SD card later-on.~~ Hardware SPI now works.
+I left both in the code.

 The code so far: